cpjobling/eglm03-textbook/_build/07/2/tf4ss.md

 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---

+# Transforms and Time Responses for State Space Models

+* Laplace Transform of State Space Models
+* Time Responses for State Space Models
+* Detailed example (in class)
+* Problems (homework)

-# Laplace Transforms of State Space Models
+## Laplace Transforms of State Space Models

 The Laplace transform can be used to convert a differential equation into a transfer function.
 It can also be used to convert a state space model into a transfer function.
 In this lecture we demonstrate how this is done and we give an example.

+### Laplace transform of a vector of functions

 The Laplace transform of a vector $\mathbf{v}(t)$ is a vector $\mathbf{V}(s)$.
 The elements of $\mathbf{V}(s)$ are the Laplace transforms of the corresponding elements of the vector $\mathbf{v}(t)$.